Vajalol/VUI/VUI/ROADMAP.md

 3. **Temporary File Cleanup**: Removed all temporary files and directories used during development to streamline the final package.

-4. **Configuration System Redesign**: Shifting from distributed configuration panels to a single, unified configuration system while preserving all functionality.
+4. **Configuration System Enhancement**: Extending the existing configuration system to ensure all modules are properly integrated while maintaining the current architecture.

 ## Next Steps

-The immediate focus is on implementing the Configuration System Overhaul (Phase 4.5), with particular attention to:
+The immediate focus is on enhancing the Configuration System (Phase 4.5), with particular attention to:

-1. Creating a standalone Main GUI that all modules connect to
+1. Expanding the existing GUI system with complete module configuration options
-2. Consolidating module configuration panels while maintaining all options
+2. Ensuring all modules properly connect to the main configuration panel
-3. Improving the first-time installation experience
+3. Improving the first-time user experience with better defaults and guidance

-Upon completion of the Configuration System Overhaul, work will continue on Phase 5 (Testing, Debugging, and Performance Optimization).
+Upon completion of the Configuration System Enhancement, work will continue on Phase 5 (Testing, Debugging, and Performance Optimization).